RJT1990/pyflux/docs/source/bayes.rst

    # model = ... (specify a model)
    model.list_priors()
-   model.adjust_prior(2,pf.Normal(0,1))
+   model.adjust_prior(2, pf.Normal(0,1))

 Methods
 ----------

-There are a number of Bayesian inference options using the :py:func:`fit`: option.
-These can be chosen with the method option.
+There are a number of Bayesian inference options using the :py:func:`fit`: method.
+These can be chosen with the method argument.

 **Black-Box Variational Inference**

 Performs Black Box Variational Inference.
-Currently the fixed assumptions are mean-field variational inference with normal approximate distributions.
+Currently the fixed assumption is mean-field variational inference with normal approximate distributions.

 .. code-block:: python
    :linenos:

-   model.fit(method='BBVI',iterations='10000',optimizer='ADAM')
+   model.fit(method='BBVI', iterations='10000', optimizer='ADAM')

-* *iterations* : (default : 30000) number of iterations to run
+* *iterations* : (default : 3000) number of iterations to run
-* *optimizer* : (default: RMSProp) RMSProp or ADAM
+* *optimizer* : (default: RMSProp) RMSProp or ADAM (stochastic optimizers)

 **Laplace Approximation**

-Performs Laplace Approximation of the posterior.
+Performs a Laplace approximation on the posterior.

 .. code-block:: python
    :linenos: